 Did You Know?

-The name of the Second World War's mission to capture the Ludendorff Bridge aka The Bridge at Remagen was Operation Lumberjack.
-This mission was initiated by the US Army in March 1945 with an aim to capture German cities such as Cologne and to create a foothold in the Rhine region.
-The US 9th Armored Division entered the town of Remagen on 7 March 1945, arriving under fire in the afternoon at the Ludendorff Bridge at 3.50 pm.
-The capture of this bridge was critical and pivotal to the Allies invading Germany.
-It was the only bridge whereby the soldiers could accessibly cross over the River Rhine, 8,000 of them doing so.
+The name given by the Allies to the mission to capture the Ludendorff Bridge (ka The Bridge at Remagen) was Operation Lumberjack.
+This mission was initiated by the US Army in March 1945 with an aim of capturing German cities such as Cologne and create a foothold in the Rhine region.
+The US 9th Armored Division entered the town of Remagen on March 7, 1945, arriving under fire in the afternoon at the Ludendorff Bridge at 3:50 p.m.
+The capture of the bridge was critical and pivotal to the Allies invasion of Germany--it was the only bridge over which troops, equipment and supplies could cross over the Rhine River, and 8,000 soldiers did so before the bridge collapsed.
 Adolf Hitler